Siler Bald: hiking the Appalachian Trail from Wayah Gap

 The hike reaches the mountain’s grass-covered summit at 1.8 miles.
 Expansive views unfold in every direction, stretching far into the surrounding Nantahala National Forest, toward Franklin, and south toward Georgia.
 The fire-tower-topped Wayah Bald is visible to the northeast, as is nearby Wine Spring Bald to the north (topped with communications towers).
 Albert Mountain, another exceptional NC Appalachian Trail hike, is visible on the far horizon to the southeast.

 The grassy summit just begs for relaxation, but when it’s time to return to the trailhead, the hike turns to retrace its steps on the Siler Bald Vista Trail, turning left on the Appalachian Trail to descend to Wayah Gap.
 The return hike is relatively fast and easy, and nearly all downhill.
 The hike reaches the side trail to the Wayah Gap picnic area, turning left off the AT and completing the adventure at just over 3.6 miles.

-Wayah Gap to Siler Bald: Appalachian Trail: Directions & Details
+Wayah Gap to Siler Bald: Appalachian Trail Map, Directions & Details

 Free parking is available at the trailhead.
 Before you go, check for seasonal trail and road closures on the USFS Nantahala National Forest site.

 35.153499, -83.580654 // N35 9.20993 W83 34.83923